High School Summer Research Internships

 Files submitted via email should contain the applicant name and program title in the Subject line (e.g. Subject: Jane Doe – High School Research Internship)

-Question 1: In 500 words or less, please explain how participating in a summer research internship at Max Planck Florida Institute for Neuroscience will help you achieve your educational goals.
+Essay 1: Please explain how participating in a summer research internship at Max Planck Florida Institute for Neuroscience will help you achieve your educational goals.

 Essay 2: After researching our organization (Max Planck Florida Institute for Neuroscience scientists and core facilities) and selecting an internship track, please explain specific skills, knowledge, and/or experience you have that would make you a qualified intern.